rsumner31/a11y2/README.md

 We are actively working on exploring support for complex web-applications, including those using JavaScript libraries such as Polymer, Angular and React/Flux.
 We hope to bring this work to the main master branch once it is considered stable.

+## Status

+At this time, this module should be relatively reliable when auditing for accessibility issues in static sites.

 ## License